Where can I watch Discovery Channel programming in Canada in 2025?

 Home & Garden Television (HGTV) launched in the United States in December 1994, and a Canadian version of the channel launched less than three years later in October 1997.
 Both versions helped raise the profile of home design and renovation personalities like Chip and Joanna Gaines, Drew and Jonathan Scott, Bryan Baeumler, and many others.

-We're not certain yet of all of the exact details of this transition or about which shows will move and when, but we'll explain the broad strokes of what we know below.
+We'll explain the broad strokes of what we know below.
 We will endeavour to update this post as more information becomes available.

 As you may be aware, the HGTV channel seen in Canada is not the exact same channel available in the United States.
 While there are some American channels that have been (and continue to be) directly imported to Canada — like CNN or TLC — they are not allowed to sell localized advertising or (generally) air separate programming specifically for Canadian audiences.
 Moreover, under Canadian media ownership regulations, the owner of a brand like HGTV cannot directly operate its own Canadian version of the channel.